 Is Recent Market Strength Sustainable?
 Is a Market Correction Overdue?

 In a bull or bear market, stock indexes have periods of short term strength (rallies) and weakness (corrections).
 Interestingly the recent strength in stocks has not been accompanied by any clarity on the issues discussed above, except for positive Federal Reserve commentary.
-The strength, however, has been significant, and has reached a point by many measures we consider to be over extended.
+The strength, however, has been significant and has reached a point by many measures I consider to be overextended.
 So yes, a correction or decline in stock prices is probably overdue at this point.

-Should We Buy Shares in Great Companies During the Next Market Correction?
+Should You Buy Shares in Great Companies During the Next Market Correction?

 If the economy and profits appear to be on better footing and trade and government shutdown risks dissipate, the answer is YES.
-A moderate stock market correction, with better fundamentals, would remove recent underperformance and allow us to buy some of the world’s best companies at great prices.
-We already have that list at our fingertips.
-On the other hand, in the face of continued deterioration in market fundamentals, we will continue our tact of keeping you “safer than sorry.”
+A moderate stock market correction, with better fundamentals, would remove recent underperformance and allow you to buy some of the world’s best companies at great prices.
+On the other hand, in the face of continued deterioration in market fundamentals, continue the tact of keeping “safer than sorry.”

 A Profitable 2019

-It is important to recall that periods of tough economic climate and bad markets are not long affairs (months not years).
-In our view the stock market will soon – if it already hasn’t done so – discount the worst case scenario for the economy and corporate profits, leaving us plenty of time to make great strides in growing your wealth during the course of the year ahead and the many years beyond.
+It is important to recall those periods of tough economic climate and bad markets are not long affairs (months not years).
+In my view the stock market will soon – if it already hasn’t done so – discount the worst-case scenario for the economy and corporate profits, leaving you plenty of time to make great strides in growing your wealth during the course of the year ahead and the many years beyond.

 The Sustainable Endowment was written for executives and board members of small- to mid-size U.S.-based nonprofits, charities, or foundations.
 Running a nonprofit requires specialized knowledge and skills, especially regarding foundation management and investing your endowment so it remains sustainable for years to come.

 This book walks you through the basics and best practices of what you need to know to be successful.